 Savvy online retailers know that a smooth return process is a major factor in customer retention.
 In fact, consumer-friendly return policies can even increase your sales by reassuring your customers that they can send back items they don’t like.
 Yet, returns are tricky for online retailers.
 You want to be fair to your customers and make the process easy for them, but you also need to control costs and factor returns into your pricing.
-Some returns are unavoidable in online sales, so your returns strategy is an essential part of your eCommerce fulfillment plan.
+Some returns are unavoidable in online sales, so figuring out your returns strategy with the help of a 3PL is an essential part of your eCommerce fulfillment plan.

 Fortunately, you don’t have to figure this out on your own.
 When you’re developing return policies for your eCommerce business, the best place to start is to see what other online retailers are doing.
 We rounded up some of the top online retailers in different categories and analyzed their return policies.
 We’ve put them together with some handy graphics to give you an overview of how some of the biggest online merchants handle returns.

 The fundamentals of return policies

 Many companies changed their return policies due to COVID-19.
 Companies gave consumers extended time to send back unwanted items.
 Many extended their time for processing returns and refunds, due to reverse logistics challenges created by the pandemic.
 As the pandemic fades in the U.S., some retailers have returned to pre-pandemic returns policies.
 But some of the pandemic-related changes year may linger as the eCommerce industry adjusts to the new normal of a higher volume of online orders and returns.

 There are a few features that many of the biggest online retailers include in their return policies to make the process easier for consumers.
 Interactive returns portals, pre-paid return labels, and the ability to look up past purchases are returns amenities that help make the process smoother and invite repeat business.